deamorim2/sdbs/EN-US/validity.rst

 Detecting Validity
 ------------------

 In the previous example we had one polygon that we **knew** was invalid.
 How do we detect invalidity in a table with millions of geometries?
-With the :command:`ST_IsValid(geometry)` function.
+With the ST_IsValid_ (geometry) function.
 Used against our figure-eight, we get a quick answer:

 .. code-block:: sql